Plastic Injection Molding

 Plastic injection molding technology uses an extruder to inject molten plastic material into a metal mold.
 The molten plastic is poured into this confined space and allowed to cool and solidify to obtain a plastic finished product with the same shape as the closed space.
-Called, injection Molding.
+It is called injection molding.
 It is the most important and widely used technology in plastic molding.

-The principle of injection molding is to pour plastic raw materials into the barrel of the extruder, and the raw materials are stirred by the rotating screw device, and heated and melted in the heating barrel of the extruder.
-Under the alternate operation of spiral rotation and oil pressure advancement, the liquid plastic is ejected from the cylinder at high pressure to fill the space in the metal mold, and then the cold water is immediately sent into the metal mold to reduce the temperature.
-After the molded product has cooled and hardened, it can be removed from the mold.
-These processes can be fully automated and continuously produced at high speeds.
-The speed is very fast.
-On average, a cup can be completed in about 10 seconds, and a ball-point pen tube can be completed in 1 second.
-Even large items such as automobile dashboards can be completed in 3-4 minutes.
-Of all the forming methods, it is the fastest and suitable for mass production.
-In addition, the size of the molded product is accurate and the quality is stable.
+The principle of injection molding is to pour plastic raw materials into the barrel of an extruder.
+Then, the raw materials are stirred by a rotating screw device and are heated and melted in the heating barrel of the extruder.
+Under the alternating operation of spiral rotation and oil pressure propulsion, liquid plastic is ejected from the cylinder under high pressure to fill the space in the metal mold, and then cold water is immediately sent into the metal mold to lower the temperature.
+After cooling and hardening, the molded products can be taken out of the mould.

 Plastic injection molding process: